 Life insurance is a vital component of financial planning, offering security and peace of mind by ensuring that your loved ones are financially protected even in your absence.
 Despite its importance, many people often overlook life insurance due to a lack of understanding.
 To make informed decisions, it’s essential to grasp the basics of what life insurance is and how it functions.
 This article aims to provide a comprehensive life insurance definition, explain different types of life insurance, and clarify common terms associated with life policies.

-What is the meaning of life insurance?
+What is life insurance?
+Meaning and definition

 Life insurance is a contract between an individual (the policyholder) and an insurance company, where the insurer agrees to pay a designated beneficiary a sum of money (the death cover) upon the policyholder's death.
 In exchange, the policyholder pays regular premiums to the insurer.
 The life insurance meaning extends beyond just the payout; it encompasses financial protection, peace of mind, and the ability to secure the future of one’s dependents.Understanding the life insurance meaning is essential for choosing the right coverage.